 Creek's Large Boulder Field

 Western ridgeline route (a.k.a.
 Horse Ridge)

 Reach the top falls usually before or around lunch time (530 metres altitude).
-It's about 1 hour to get there from the fig tree pool.
-From here you can decide to go upstream for some extra rockhopping or head back down via the Western ridgeline route.
+It's about one hour to get there from the fig tree pool.
+From here, you can decide to go upstream for some extra rockhopping or head back down via the Western ridgeline route.

 Great views to the falls above, and of cascades and creek below.
 Have a good swim and lounge around here for a break.
-There's some good water soloing here - climb up the sheer rockface above the pool.
-At the bottom of the cascades below you'll great view looking back at the waterfall system (a mini Jourama type view) - well worth the effort to get there.
+There's some good deep water soloing here - climb up the sheer rock face above the pool.
+At the bottom of the cascades below, you'll great view looking back at the waterfall system (a mini Jourama type view) - well worth the effort to get there.
 Rock hop downstream, to reach a massive drop off and boulder field.

 Scramble out of the creek to the western ridgeline, a short climb up, find the blue tape trail and follow that down the ridgeline.
-Coming off the final hill descent, head further west on faint horse trail to reach powerlines track and avoid the hills on that track.
+Coming off the final hill descent, head further west on the faint horse trails to reach powerlines track and avoid the hills on that track.
 Short walk back to Cockatoo Creek.

 What you need

-- Mossie spray & sunscreen
+- Mosquito spray and sunscreen

 - Water for the walk in